lquach01/weather-app/README.md

 - Daily maximum temperatures for the week (in °C)
 - Daily minimum temperatures for the week (in °C)
-- Probability of precipitation with more than 0.1 mm for the day (in %)
+- Daily probability of precipitation with more than 0.1 mm for the week (in %)

 ## Screenshots